 We highly encourage all EOP students to take the Analytical Writing Placement Exam (AWPE) prior to enrolling at UCSC in order to fulfill the Entry Level Writing Requirement (ELWR) - a University of California requirement.
 The exam will be administered the morning of the second Saturday in May, at testing centers throughout the state.
 We will be looking for AWPE scores when reviewing your application.
 In addition to the AWPE, we will also be looking for math placement scores.
 You can take the Math Placement Exam online by visiting http://undergrad.pbsci.ucsc.edu/advising/exams/mpe.html.
 The exam will open on May 6, 2013 and close on July 15.
 We encourage you to take the exam prior to June 10 which is the deadline to apply to the Bridge Program.

 4. What if I am NOT selected to participate in Bridge?

 If not selected, we encourage you to take a writing course and/or math course over the summer at your local community college as preparation for your first year at UCSC.
 You are required to take a writing core course during your first quarter at UCSC.
 By taking a writing course over the summer at a community college, you will be introduced to university writing; this will ease your transition into university level writing and prepare you for success in your UCSC core course.
 University writing and math are much more challenging than high school writing and math.

 5. How long is the Bridge Program and when will it take place?

-If selected to participate in the Bridge Program, you will be required to attend a pre-fall quarter component- the EOP Bridge Academy that will run as early as September 8 and run through September 18.
-These dates are tentative and may change by a day or two.
-Following the Bridge Academy will commence the year long Bridge Program (Fall 2013-June 2014.)
+If selected to participate in the Bridge Program, you will be required to attend a pre-fall quarter component- the EOP Bridge Academy that will run Sunday, September 8- Wednesday, September 16, 2013.
+Following the Bridge Academy will commence the year long Bridge Program (September 2013-June 2014.)